 - a person for whom the head of the authority's paid service is directly responsible; - a person who in relation to most of their duties is required to report direct or is directly accountable to the head of paid service and any person who similarly is required to report direct or is directly accountable to the authority or its committees. - 24.
-The Council applies the terms and conditions of the Joint Negotiating Committee (JNC) for Chief Officers to all officers included in paragraph 23, above, and has therefore determined that the following roles identified in the Council's Constitution to be 'chief officers' for the purposes of this policy: - the Chief Executive - Strategic Directors - the Director of Public Health and Wellbeing - the Deputy Strategic Director, Children's Services - Service Directors

-- 25. The Chief Executive is paid on a fixed salary point of £172,635 p.a. (pay award pending) - 26.
-The current ratio of lowest paid employee to highest paid employee is currently therefore slightly less than 1:10.
-The ratio will be recalculated post pay award. - 27.
+The Council applies the terms and conditions of the Joint Negotiating Committee (JNC) for Chief Officers to all officers included in paragraph 23, above, and has therefore determined that the following roles identified in the Council's Constitution to be 'chief officers' for the purposes of this policy: - the Chief Executive - Strategic Directors - the Director of Public Health and Wellbeing - Service Directors - 25.
+The Chief Executive is paid on a fixed salary point of £175,226 p.a. - 26.
+The current ratio of lowest paid employee to highest paid employee is currently therefore slightly less than 1:10. - 27.
 Strategic Directors are all paid on the same pay band, which is:

-Step1 Step 2 Step 3 Step 4 Step 5 £102,590 £107,866 £111,193 £116,916 £122,757
+Step1 Step 2 Step 3 Step 4 Step 5 £104,129 £109,484 £112,861 £118,671 £124,600